Critical Rendering Path: Understanding Browser Rendering

 Follow-up Interview Questions

-Q: Why is B correct if DOM and CSSOM can happen in parallel?
+Q: Why is this sequence correct if DOM and CSSOM can happen in parallel?

-Because B is the best conceptual ordering among the choices.
+Because this is the best conceptual ordering among the choices.
 DOM construction begins first, CSSOM is built when CSS is discovered, and the render tree depends on both.

 Q: What does a normal `<script>` do during parsing?